Lem Billings: Association with John F. Kennedy and the Kennedy family

 Billings' role as "first friend" was assessed by many observers at the time and since.
 Ted Sorensen called him "an admirer — almost a fawning admirer — of his friend."
 Arthur Schlesinger thought Billings "used to glare at me when we occasionally encountered each other in the company of JFK, and for a time I took this rather personally.
 Soon I discovered that he glared with equal suspicion at anyone whose friendship with JFK post-dated his own."
-Another said: "Members of the president's staff thought of him as a 'handy old piece of furniture.'"

 Most recognized that Billings and Kennedy had been friends from youth and did not question their relationship or Billings' presence.
 Ben Bradlee, a Kennedy friend who worked at Newsweek during the Kennedy Administration (and later, as editor of The Washington Post), was no friend of Billings, yet observed "they were childhood friends and stayed loyal to each other forever."
 Billings, he said, "had a natural jealousy.
 He didn't want to share his friendship with Jack."
-Gore Vidal, who was banned from the White House after a run-in with Billings, was critical of Billings, but also thought Billings played an important role as an aide to Kennedy, who was often ill or in pain.
-"He needed Lem Billings to get around — better than a trained nurse" that would have made his political career impossible.
-Vidal thought Jacqueline Kennedy thought Billings "was kind of a nothing ... but Jack needed him and she was practical."
+Gore Vidal, who was banned from the White House after a run-in with Billings, was critical of Billings; however, he acknowledged that Billings played an important role as an aide to Kennedy, who was often ill or in pain.
+According to Vidal, Kennedy "needed Lem Billings to get around" because being accompanied by a nurse would have made his political career impossible.
+Vidal believed Billings loved Kennedy.

-Many testify to Billings' wit and ability to help the President relax.
+Many testify to Billings' wit and ability to help Kennedy relax.
 He once described the Kennedy family's lack of business awareness: "Listening to the Kennedy brothers talk about business was like hearing nuns talk about sex."
-Billings also served the President as an artistic adviser, selecting scrimshaw for display in the Oval Office and, on one European tour, quickly assembling a selection of artworks to be presented as gifts.
+Billings also served Kennedy as an artistic adviser, selecting scrimshaw for display in the Oval Office and, on one European tour, quickly assembling a selection of artworks to be presented as gifts.

+Charles L. Bartlett, the journalist who introduced Kennedy to Jacqueline Bouvier and was a friend of both Billings and Kennedy, described their relationship this way: "Lem was a stable presence for Jack.
+Lem's raison d'être was Jack Kennedy.
+I don't think it's true that he did not have views of his own, as some have said.
+He had a very independent mind.
+He had interests of his own that Jack didn't necessarily share.
+He certainly didn't have the same interest in politics and women that Jack had."

+Kennedy "made a big difference in my life," Billings said.
+"Because of him, I was never lonely."

-Billings spent less time with the President in the fall of 1963.
-One of their friends thought "that Jackie was trying to close Lem out."
-Billings spent the last weekend of October 1963 with the couple, the last time he saw them together.
-Billings saw the President for the last time when they dined at the White House with Greta Garbo on November 13, 1963, nine days before the President was assassinated in Dallas.
+Billings spent the last weekend of October 1963 with the Kennedys.
+This was the last time he saw them together.
+Billings saw Kennedy for the last time when they dined at the White House with Greta Garbo on November 13, 1963, nine days before Kennedy was assassinated in Dallas.

+After the JFK assassination

+Billings was devastated by Kennedy's death.
+He participated in the funeral procession with the Kennedy family.